alby13/synapse-language-compiler/README.md

  <code>Python synapse_compiler.py</code>

 # License
-This program is only to be viewed and used for Educational and Research Purposes Only!
+This program is only to be downloaded, viewed and used for Educational and Research Purposes Only!
 This is not for Individuals to use, nor is it for Companies to use.

 <br>